Jean Gaston Darboux

-Jean-Gaston Darboux FAS MIF FRS FRSE (14 August 1842 – 23 February 1917) was a French mathematician.
+Jean-Gaston Darboux FAS MIF FRS FRSE (/fr/; 14 August 1842 – 23 February 1917) was a French mathematician.

 Life

 According to his birth certificate, he was born in Nîmes in France on 14 August 1842, at 1 am.
 However, probably due to the midnight birth, Darboux himself usually reported his own birthday as 13 August, e.g. in his filled form for Légion d'Honneur.

 His parents were François Darboux, businessman of mercery, and Alix Gourdoux.
 The father died when Gaston was 7.
 His mother undertook the mercery business with great courage, and insisted that her children receive good education.
 Gaston had a younger brother, Louis, who taught mathematics at the Lycée Nîmes for almost his entire life.

-He studied at the Nîmes Lycée and the Montpellier Lycée before being accepted as the top qualifier at the École normale supérieure in 1861, and received his PhD there in 1866.
+He studied at the Nîmes Lycée and the Montpellier Lycée before being accepted as the top qualifier at the École Normale Supérieure in 1861, and received his PhD there in 1866.
 His thesis, written under the direction of Michel Chasles, was titled Sur les surfaces orthogonales.
 During his studies at the ENS, he also took lectures in Sorbonne University and Collège de France.